 “Why, no Ma’am,” said the pilot.
 “What is it?”

 “Did we land, or were we shot down?”

 “We’d like to thank you folks for flying with us today.
 And, the next time you get the insane urge to blast through the skies in a pressurized metal tube, we hope you think of Kulula Airways.”

 “As you exit the plane, please gather all of your belongings.
 If not, we’ll then distribute anything left evenly among the flight attendants.
 Please do not leave children or spouses.”

 “Please be sure to take all of your belongings.
 If you’re going to leave anything, please make sure it’s something we’d like to have.”

 “Thank you for flying Kulula.
 We hope you enjoyed giving us the business as much as we enjoyed taking you for a ride.”

 - As Kulula says “smiles and jokes are free” (1).
-And great ideas make budgets go further.
+And great ideas also make budgets go further.

-- And leave readers to question whether this is an April Fool’s joke or not….
+- And leave readers to question whether or not this is an April Fool’s joke ….